heedy/pipescript/resources/docs/transforms/d.md

 ### Objects

-The \$ transform accepts an optional argument.
+The d transform accepts an optional argument.
 Sometimes, a datapoint isn't just your data - it can be an object:

 ```json
 [